 The North Shore

-The North Shore’s cities are set at the base of Vancouver’s stunning mountains where the ski resorts of Cypress, Seymour and Grouse are also located.
 The region stretches from Horseshoe Bay at the far end of West Vancouver to picturesque Deep Cove at the eastern edge of North Vancouver.
 In between are world-class parks, shoreline and places of interest.

 The North Shore is a paradise for skiers, serious mountain bikers, hikers and water sport enthusiasts from around the world.